The Riveredge Farm

 Regenerating Fertility

-Prior to its acquisition by Riveredge, the sloping field had been planted in annual row crops that left the soil exhausted, bare, and subject to heavy erosion.
+Prior to its acquisition by Riveredge, the sloping field had been planted in annual row crops that left the soil exhausted, bare, and subject to heavy erosion, similar to the field in this picture.

-The project seeks to restore the health and fertility of the land while generating valued crops.
+The Riveredge Farm’s approach seeks to restore the health and fertility of the land while generating valued crops.
 The permaculture design places an emphasis on woody perennial plants which allow the soil to remain sod-covered to minimize erosion and rebuild organic matter.

 Permaculture Design